MinaPecheux/Advent-Of-Code/2019/Python/README.md

 #### Answers
 **Part I: 240 • Part II: 322**

+> Day 15 relies on the Intcode interpreter that is implemented in the ``intcode.py`` file.

 Day 15 is about maze exploration and traversal, hence I needed to reimplement some common graph-related algorithms.
 Namely, I've worked on flow algorithms, pathfinding algorithms and general recursive search (with a BFS-approach, here).